zayne-labs/call-api/packages/callapi/README.md

 <p align="center">
 CallApi Fetch is an extra-lightweight wrapper over fetch that provides quality of life improvements beyond the bare fetch api, while keeping the API familiar.</p>

 It takes in a url and a request options object, just like fetch, but with some additional options to make your life easier.
-Check out the [API Reference](https://zayne-labs-callapi.netlify.app/docs/latest/all-options) for a quick look at each option.
+Check out the [API Reference](https://zayne-labs-callapi.netlify.app/docs/extra-options) for a quick look at the additional options.

 # Docs